HCL-TECH-SOFTWARE/connections-automation/README.md

 ```

 Running this playbook will:
-* Setup DB2 with Connections Wizards on top
+* Setup DB2 with HCL Connections Wizards on top
-* Install OpenLDAP and populate it with a number of fake user, one of them being Connections admin user
+* Install OpenLDAP and populate it with a number of fake user, one of them being the HCL Connections admin user
 * Set and execute IBM TDI to popule PeopleDB with LDAP users
-* Install IBM WebSphere ND and IBM HTTP Server and configure it properly
+* Install IBM WebSphere Application Server Network Deployment and IBM HTTP Server and configure it properly
-* Install Connections on top of that
+* Install HCL Connections on top of that

 You can, of course, run those steps separately.

-### Setting up DB2
+### Setting up IBM DB2

-To install DB2 only, execute:
+To install IBM DB2 only, execute:

 ```
 ansible-playbook -i environments/examples/cnx7/connections_7_with_component_pack/connections playbooks/third_party/setup-db2.yml
 ```

-This will install DB2 on a Linux server, tune the server and DB2 as per Performance tunning guide for HCL Connections, and apply the licence.
+This will install IBM DB2 on a Linux server, tune the server and IBM DB2 as per Performance tunning guide for HCL Connections, and apply the licence.

-In case DB2 was already installed nothing will happen, the scripts will just ensure that everything is as expected.
+In case IBM DB2 was already installed nothing will happen, the scripts will just ensure that everything is as expected.

 ### Installing HCL Connections Wizards

-This requires DB2 already being set.
+This requires IBM DB2 already being set.
 To create the databases and apply the grants, execute:

 ```
 ansible-playbook -i environments/examples/cnx7/connections_7_with_component_pack/connections playbooks/hcl/setup-connections-wizards.yml